 The GJSHS judging team includes individuals who have significant graduate-level education and experience in the general fields of research that are represented by the GJSHS student presenters.
-Although specialized experience in each student's field of research at the GJSHS is typically represented among the judges, it is not guaranteed given the submitted paper topics and available judges in any given year.
+Although specialized experience in each student's field of research at the GJSHS is typically represented among the judges, it is not guaranteed in any given year.
 Therefore, student presenters are reminded of their responsibility to communicate their results so that they may be understood by both the non-specialized audience and by the judges.
 Judges are also selected for their interest in encouraging the students and in the future development in the STEM fields.

 The GJSHS office, the National Science Teaching Association, and the judging team recognize the significant effort that students undertake in conducting their research.
 Therefore, our objective is to ensure an equitable competition by selecting qualified judges and by communicating the rules of competition to both students and judges.
 We realize that in any competition of this nature, differences of opinion about the judges' interpretations may occur.
-It is the policy of the sponsors of the Georgia JSHS (i.e., the University of Georgia as well as the Army, Navy, and Air Force) to support the interpretations and final decisions of the judges' panel.
+It is the policy of the Georgia JSHS to support the interpretations and final decisions of the judging team.